buz321/AWS/AWS Solution Architect.md

 ## multipart upload to S3
 You can use a multipart upload to upload larger files, such as the files in this scenario.

+## Which command should a solutions architect run on the EC2 instance to gather the system metadata?
+The only way to retrieve instance metadata is to use the link-local address, which is 169.254.169.254.
+- 169.254.169.254.